Anandsure/magiCode/README.md

   print('The strings match!)
 ```

-## What is magiCode?
-magiCode is an assistive technology that helps people inefficient in a programming language code in that langauge using basic voice commands.
+2) You learnt something new while coding something and do not have appropriate resources or don't know where to pratice and implement what you learnt.

+3) Wanted to buy cool techie gear and schwags but don't want to waste any money.

 ## The magiCode advantage:
 - [X] Ask magiCode what you need generally like 'i need an if condition' , 'perform addition for me'.
 There's no need to remember any more syntaxes!</br>
 - [X] magiCode will give you the required code in the language initially selected while also having the option of numerous other languages.</br>
 - [X] Run the code from the compiler to get desired result in the same place!</br>
-- [X] Code using your mobile phones or other devices using voice commands!
-Easier to solve homework questions now than waiting for your laptop to turn on.</br>
 - [X] Easy to use and fast processing.</br>
 - [X] Save time from scrolling through Google searching for different answers and syntaxes by having everything come up on its own in one single page.</br>
+- [X] Compete and implement what you tried out (at the practice page) on our contest page to make sure you understood it in the form of various language specific questions.</br>
+- [X] Earn Hackos while learning- learn and earn.</br>
+- [X] Redeemn Hackos to buy cool schwag from our store.</br>

 ## Business model:
-magiCode is a zero investment product since it doesn't need any extra hardware device to be used. </br>
+magiCode is a zero investment product (excluding server and development costs) since it doesn't need any extra hardware devices to be used .</br>
-Our SaaS product uses a Reduced Feature Freemium Model where users can use upto 7 programming languages free of cost to full capacity.
-Using more languages would need a premium account worth Rs.
-100 per month. </br>
-Since our major target audience is students and people new to tech, our product's price was decided to be low.
+* Our major source of income will be Ad Revenues from Advertisements on our website.
+* Basic languages like C++, Java, Python, JavaScript etc will be made free to use for everyone.
+Premium languages like Swift, php, Go, Ruby, Rust, etc will be sold as language packs.

+## Target audience:
+"Students"- We believe learning has no age.

 ## Technologies used:
-1) IBM Watson.
+1) HTML/ CSS/ Bootstrap.
 2) JavaScript.
 3) Sphere Engine API.
 4) C++.